boren07/fun-cli/README-en.md

 ## 🚀 **Why Join?**
 - Practice programming in the happiest way **Happiness is the fundamental motivation for programming**
 - No serious code reviews needed, **fun is the primary productivity**
+- Get rid of repetitive and boring work cycles , **enjoy the most primitive joy of programming**

 ## 📦 **Quick Start**
+> Install from source

+**Environment requirements:  Rust ≥1.80**
 ```bash
 # Clone the repository (requires Rust ≥1.80)
 git clone https://github.com/boren07/fun-cli.git